bvillasen/blog/_posts/WF_sims/2017-07-16-rockstar_info.md

 2. Finding Halo seeds ( FOF subgroups ).

 For each 3D FOF group which is created in the previous step, the algorithm proceeds by building a hierarchy of FOF subgroups in phase space.
 Deeper levels of subgroups have a tighter linking-length criterion in phase space, which means that deeper levels correspond to increasingly tighter isodensity contours around peaks in the phase-space density distribution.
 This enables an easy way to distinguish separate substructures — above some threshold phase-space density, their particle distributions must be distinct in phase space; otherwise, it would be difficult to justify the separation into different structures.
 Beginning with a base FOF group, ROCKSTAR adaptively chooses a phase-space linking length based on the standard deviations of the particle distribution in position and velocity space.
-That is, for two particles p 1 and p 2 in the base group, the phase-space distance metric is defined as:
+That is, for two particles $$p_1$$ and $$p_2$$ in the base group, the phase-space distance metric is defined as:

 $$ d( p_{1}, p_{2} ) = \bigg( \frac{ |\vec{x_{1}} - \vec{x_{2}}|^{2} }{\sigma_{x}^2} + \frac{ |v_{1} - v_{2}|^{2} }{\sigma_{v}^2} \bigg)^{1/2} $$